Pierce County buying homes in flood risk areas

 Pierce County is in the process of purchasing certain flood risk and damaged properties along the lower Puyallup River, Clear Creek and Carbon River.

-Pierce County Council approved the purchase of several properties during its meeting council meeting Tuesday.
-According to Pierce County leaders, it will end up spending about 1.3 million dollars in county money to purchase the properties.
+The Pierce County Council approved the purchase of several properties during its meeting Tuesday.
+According to Pierce County leaders, the county will spend about $1.3 million to purchase the properties.

 Some council members, including Derek Young, say the county should've done this a long time ago.